How to Avoid Overfilling Your Skip: HSE Safety Rules, Loading Strategy & Refusal Fees

 How can I tell if a skip will be big enough?

-A rough rule: 1 yard = about 10 bin bags.
+A rough rule is: 1 cubic yard = about 10 standard bin bags.
+For example, an 8-yard skip holds roughly 80 bags.
 Still not sure?
-Just give us a ring and we’ll recommend the right size for your waste.
+Just give us a call with details of your waste (e.g., “full kitchen refit,” “heavy rubble,” etc.), and we’ll recommend the right size.

 Skip Hire That Won’t Let You Down